kaine119/kaine119.github.io-old/notes/lit/julius-caesar/Characters/Brutus.md

 		- Brutus is not astute enough to sense characteristics beyond the surface and read Antony correctly
 		- Too idealistic to be a good politician, takes everyone at face value

+- *Act __3__, Scene __1__*
+	-

+## Very influential in terms of reputation
+- *Act __1__, Scene __3__*
+	- Cassius and his conspiracy intend to use his repute and influence

+		> *Casca:* O, he sits high in all the people's hearts; / and that which would appear offence in us, / his countenance, like richest alchemy, / will change to virtue and to worthiness
+		> *Cassius:* [...] our great need of him / you have right well conceited

+		- Cassius and co. know that when the public sees Brutus with the conspiracy, they will be influenced by his high reputation and view their conspiracy as a noble cause

+- *Act __2__, Scene __1__*
+	- Ligarius' reaction to Brutus being in the conspiracy

+		> *Lucius:* Here is a sick man that would speak with you.
+		*(...)*
+		> *Brutus:* O what a time have you chose out, brave Caius, / to wear a kerchief!
+Were you not sick!

+		- Initially, Ligarius seems to be very ill.
+However...

+		> *Lucius:* I am not sick if Brutus have in hand / any exploit worthy the name of honour *(...)*
+		> *Lucius:* By all the gods that Romans bow before, / I here discard my sickness. **Soul of Rome!** / **Brave son**, derived from *honourable loins*, / thou like an exorcist has conjured up / my mortified spirit

+		- ...upon hearing that Brutus has something for him to do, Ligarius is either miraculously cured or willing to ignore his illness; either way, his illness suddenly becomes irrelevant because Brutus has something for him to do
+		- words as strong as "Soul of Rome", "brave son, derived from honourable loins" show the immensely high opinion Ligarius has of Brutus

+## Calm, self-controlled demeanour
+- *Act __3__, Scene __1__*
+	- Reassures Cassius that nothing is happening

+		> Cassius, be constant. / Popilius Lena speaks not of our purposes

+		- Displays cool-headedness
+		- Displays swift, strong, assertive reaction consistent with good leadership
+		- Admonition to "be **constant**" stands in contrast with Cassius panicing of "be **sudden**"